Mar 8, 2006 13:08

 Why I am mentioning it is because Pahar only needs a 't' to make it Pa't'har.

+4 KudoZ points awarded for this answer.
 Comment: "Hmmm, I tend to agree with Keshab's suggestion that the author could have actually invented the name: have provided the literal meaning and asked the translator to check with the writer whether she was referring to a real movie.
 Have decided to give points based on the speed of the reply.
 Many thanks again to you all for replying!"

 2 hrs